mejatysek/ubnt_downloader/README.md

 # Ubnt downloader

-Simple python script that downloads specific or last released version of unifi controller for unix.
+Simple python script that downloads specific or last (by release date) released version of unifi controller for unix.
 Ubnt do not provide link to this package on [download site](https://www.ubnt.com/download/unifi).